 All of the enforcement agencies of The Bahamas are determined to protect the rights of consumers and tourism by taking firm action in response to consumer complaints.
 Each agency has a unique role, working together towards this end.
 Read on for an overview of how they seek to accomplish their mission.

 - The Ministry of Tourism is responsible for the overall administration and regulation of the timeshare industry in The Bahamas. it has complete oversight of timeshare properties and operators, ensuring that they meet the established guidelines and comply with the regulatory framework.

 - The Securities Commission of The Bahamas ensures compliance with registration and licensing requirements and can impose penalties on timeshare developers and operators found to be non-compliant with registration and licensing requirements.

 - The Consumer Affairs Division oversees consumer protection, addresses complaints, and assists in resolving disputes.
 The division has successfully resolved numerous disputes between timeshare owners and operators, helping consumers recover funds and settle disagreements.

-Consumers who wish to file a complaint related to the sale and management of timeshares in the Bahamas may contact the Consumer Affairs Division at the following address:
+Consumers who purchase timeshares in the Bahamas and wish to file a complaint related to the sale and management may contact the Consumer Affairs Division at the following address: